cjsissingh/join-the-siege/SOLUTION.md

 ## Deployment (Vercel)

 I have deployed the application to Vercel.
-It is operational, but less efficient than running it locally.
+It is operational (https://join-the-siege.vercel.app/classify_file), but less efficient than running it locally.
 Vercel presented challenges primarily due to the Python dependencies that rely on underlying system binaries, such as:

 *   **`pytesseract`**: Requires Tesseract OCR to be installed in the execution environment.
 *   **`python-magic`**: Relies on `libmagic` library.

 Vercel's serverless functions have a specific environment, and ensuring these binaries are correctly packaged and accessible can be complex.
 The build process on Vercel might not automatically include these system-level dependencies without further configuration (e.g., custom build scripts or by using pre-built layers/containers that include them).
 The text extraction functions may fail, which results in the application falling back to file-based classification.
 This will have a cost and API rate-limit implication.

+    Note: There is a rudimentatry rate-limit (10 requests per minute) on the API to prevent overwhelming of the Gemini API with my personal API key.
+I will likely pull this site down once my solution has been reviewed.
+I would prefer not to have a large bill.

 **With More Time, I Would Have:**